tina-hague/digital-portfolio/README.md

-# digital_portfolio-template
+# Digital Portfolio
-template for students to create a digital portfolio
+This repository houses my digital portfolio and is set-up using Github pages.